 I will giva you update you on the behavior of my TLX over the next few days.

-Applies To: 2015 TLX - With 9-speed A/T - Check the iN VIN status for eligibility http://www.urvi.net/forumfiles/SB/B15-034.PDF
+Applies To: 2015 TLX - V6 with A/T - ALL

 HUGE , gigantic let down.
 I drove to my Acura dealership, and spoke with my service manager.
 This "new" TSB is apparently the same update that was applied to most of our TLXs months ago.
 She told me it is no different, and she refused to hook my car up for the update.
 Please let me know if any of you have this same response.